bartvm/nmt/README.md

 To have a central collection of research ideas and discussions, please create issues and comment on them.

+## Setting up your environment

+To run these experiments you need at minimum an environment as described in `environment.yml`.

 ## Training on the lab computers

 To train efficiently, make sure of the following: